A trip to Bali's cultural and wellness capital should be on every itinerary. So, here are our favourite hotels in Ubud for every budget.

-As much as we love the sand in our toes, Ubud’s breathtaking rainforests and jade-hued terraces mean we regularly swap our sun-beds for a lush jungle perch.
-Ubud is where you’ll find jungle views, ancient Hindu temples, yoga studios on every jalan and more healthy vegan cafes than you can shake a coconut at.
-Plus, plenty of epic Ubud bars and restaurants for good measure.
+As much as I love the beach, Ubud’s breathtaking rainforests and jade-hued rice terraces regularly invite me to swap the sun-beds for a lush jungle perch.
+Ubud has got so much to offer, from ancient Hindu temples and yoga studios on every street, to art galleries and more healthy vegan cafes than I dare count.
+Plus, epic Ubud bars and award-winning restaurants for good measure.
+So, to really explore the neighbourhood, I’ve shortlisted my favourite places to stay in Ubud.
+From boutique hotels to luxurious wellness retreats, here are the best hotels in Ubud for every budget.

 Where To Stay In Ubud: Editor’s Picks